automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 b.
 If this cannot be accomplished with commercially reasonable efforts, then replace or modify the Infringing Item to make it non-infringing or without misappropriation; provided, however, that any such replacement or modification may not degrade the performance or quality of the Infringing Item or disrupt Customer’s business operations, or
 c.
 If neither of the foregoing can be accomplished by *Provider* with commercially reasonable efforts, then *Provider* may discontinue provision of the Infringing Item or require *Customer* to discontinue use of the Infringing Item, in which case *Provider* will refund all of the prepaid unused Fees paid by *Customer* for such Infringing Item.

-#### 5.12.3 Indemnification Claim Procedures
+#### 5.13.3 Indemnification Claim Procedures
-*Customer* will give *Provider* prompt written notice of any Claim by a third party for which indemnification is sought under this Section ??? .
-Failure to give notice will not diminish *Provider*’s obligation under this Section ??? if *Provider* has or receives knowledge of the existence of such Claim by any other means or if the failure does not materially prejudice the *Provider’s* ability to defend the Claim. *Provider* may select legal counsel to represent *Customer* and otherwise control the defense of such Claim by a third party.
+*Customer* will give *Provider* prompt written notice of any Claim by a third party for which indemnification is sought under this Section 5.13.
+Failure to give notice will not diminish *Provider*’s obligation under this Section 5.13 if *Provider* has or receives knowledge of the existence of such Claim by any other means or if the failure does not materially prejudice the *Provider’s* ability to defend the Claim. *Provider* may select legal counsel to represent *Customer* and otherwise control the defense of such Claim by a third party.
 If *Provider* elects to control the defense of such Claim by a third party, *Customer* may participate in the defense at its own expense. *Provider* may not, without the prior written consent of Customer:

 a.
 Consent to the entry of any judgment or enter into any settlement that provides for injunctive or other non-monetary relief affecting any *Customer* Indemnitee; or
 b.
 Consent to the entry of any judgment or enter into any settlement unless such judgment or settlement provides for an unconditional and full release of the *Customer* Indemnitees and does not diminish any of Customer’s rights under *This License* or any *Order Form* or result in additional Fees or charges to Customer.

-#### 5.12.4 Exclusions
+#### 5.13.4 Exclusions
-*Provider* will have no liability or obligation with respect to any Claim to the extent such Claim results from (A) compliance with designs, guidelines, plans or specifications provided by Customer, or the use or inclusion of *Customer* Data; (B) use of the Software, Service, or Customer-Owned Developed Materials by *Customer* not in accordance with *This License* or in violation of any applicable Law; (C) modification of the Software, Service, or Customer-Owned Developed Materials by any party other than *Provider* without the *Provider’s* express consent; (D) *Customer* Confidential Information or (E) the combination, operation or use of the Software, Service, or Customer-Owned Developed Materials with other applications, portions of applications, product(s) or services in a manner not reasonably required where the Software, Service, or Customer-Owned Developed Materials would not by itself be infringing.
-This Section ??? states the *Provider’s* sole and exclusive liability and obligation, and *Customer’s* exclusive remedy, for any claim of any nature related to infringement or misappropriation of intellectual property.
+*Provider* will have no liability or obligation with respect to any Claim to the extent such Claim results from (A) compliance with designs, guidelines, plans or specifications provided by Customer, or the use or inclusion of *Customer* Data; (B) use of the Software, Service, or Customer-Owned Developed Materials by *Customer* not in accordance with *This License* or in violation of any applicable Law; (C) modification of the Software, Service, or Customer-Owned Developed Materials by any party other than *Provider* without the *Provider’s* express consent; (D) *Customer* Confidential Information or (E) Third Party Materials; or (F) the combination, operation or use of the Software, Service, or Customer-Owned Developed Materials with other applications, portions of applications, product(s) or services in a manner not reasonably required where the Software, Service, or Customer-Owned Developed Materials would not by itself be infringing.
+This Section 5.12 states the *Provider’s* sole and exclusive liability and obligation, and *Customer’s* exclusive remedy, for any claim of any nature related to infringement or misappropriation of intellectual property.

-### 5.13 Liability
+### 6 Liability

-#### 5.13.1 Disclaimer
+#### 6.1 Disclaimer
 *Provider* will not be liable to *Customer* for any consequential, incidental, indirect or punitive damages, or any loss of revenue, profit, business, savings or goodwill, regardless of the form of action or the theory of recovery, even if it has been advised of the possibility of such damages.

-#### 5.13.2 Liability Cap
+#### 6.2 Liability Cap
 The *Provider’s* liability to *Customer* in connection with *This License* or any Order Form, whether in contract or in tort (including for breach of warranty, negligence, and strict liability in tort) shall not exceed an amount equal to the Fees paid to *Provider* pursuant to the applicable *Order Form* during the six (6) months preceding the month in which the initial event giving rise to liability occurred.

-## 6. Additional Definitions
+## 7. Additional Definitions

-### 6.1 Affiliate
+### 7.1 Affiliate
-Means means with respect to an entity, any other entity or person controlling, controlled by, or under common control with, such entity.
+Means with respect to an entity, any other entity or person controlling, controlled by, or under common control with, such entity.
 For purposes of this definition, "control"; means possessing, directly or indirectly, the power to direct or cause the direction of the management, policies or operations of an entity, whether through ownership of voting securities, by contract or otherwise.

-### 6.2 Artificial Intelligence
+### 7.2 Artificial Intelligence
 Means any machine, structure mapping engine, or information processing system whose purpose or capabilities include analyzing large amounts of data and one or more of analogical matching, machine or reinforcement learning, and decision-making without human assistance or intervention.

-### 6.3 Authorized Users
+### 7.3 Authorized Users
 Means the persons authorized by *Customer* or a *Customer* Affiliate to Use Software product.

-### 6.4 Claim
+### 7.4 Claim
 Means any demand, or any civil, criminal, administrative or investigative claim, action or proceeding (including arbitration) asserted, commenced, or threatened against an entity or person by a third party.
 For purposes of this definition, an employee or agent of either Party is a third party.

-### 6.5 Code
+### 7.5 Code
 Means computer programming code contained in *The Software*.
 If not otherwise specified, “Code” shall not include Source Code but will include all maintenance modifications and Updates licensed by Customer.

-### 6.6 Commercially Reasonable Efforts
+### 7.6 Commercially Reasonable Efforts
 Means taking all such steps and performing in such a manner as a well-managed company would undertake where it was acting in a diligent, prudent, and reasonable manner to quickly achieve a particular desired result for its own benefit.

-### 6.7 Confidential Information
+### 7.7 Confidential Information
 Means any information or data disclosed by either party that is marked or otherwise designated as confidential or proprietary or that should otherwise be reasonably understood to be confidential in light of the nature of the information and the circumstances surrounding disclosure.
 However, “Confidential Information” will not include any information which (a) is in the public domain through no fault of receiving party; (b) was properly known to receiving party, without restriction, prior to disclosure by the disclosing party; (c) was properly disclosed to receiving party, without restriction, by another person with the legal authority to do so; or (d) is independently developed by the receiving party without use of or reference to the disclosing party’s Confidential Information. *Customer* Data is the Confidential Information of Customer. *The Software* is the Confidential Information of *Provider*.

-### 6.8 Customer Data
+### 7.8 Customer Data
 Means any and all information, data, materials, works or content regarding Customer, its Affiliates or any Authorized User that are (a) uploaded, submitted, posted, transferred, transmitted or otherwise provided or made available by or on behalf of Customer, an Authorized User, or any customer or user for processing through *The Software* or (b) otherwise generated or received by or on behalf of *Provider* in the course of performance of Services under any Order Form.
 All modifications, adaptations, compilations, translations and other derivative works of any of the foregoing are themselves also *Customer* Data. *Customer* Data includes all personal data (and similar terms as defined under applicable data privacy laws) and all information relating to Personnel of *Customer* or Customer’s Affiliates.

-### 6.9 Customer Modifications
+### 7.9 Customer Modifications
 Modifications to *The Software* being provided by *Provider*.

-### 6.10 Documentation
+### 7.10 Documentation
 Means all generally available documentation relating to the Software, including all user manuals, operating manuals and other instructions, specifications, documents and materials, in any form or media, that describe any component, feature, requirement or other aspect of *The Software*, including any functionality, testing, operation or use thereof.

-### 6.11 Effective Date
+### 7.11 Effective Date
-means the date that the "Order Form" is executed by the *Customer* and *Provider*.
+Means the date that the "Order Form" is executed by the *Customer* and *Provider*.

-### 6.12 Fees
+### 7.12 Fees
 Means collectively, and as applicable, Fees for *The Software* and Services, as set forth in the applicable Order Form(s).

-### 6.13 Force Majeure Event
+### 7.13 Force Majeure Event
 Means an event beyond the reasonable control of a Party that delays or prevents the Party from performing its obligations under *This License* or an Order Form, provided that: (a) the nonperforming Party is without fault in causing or failing to prevent the event; and (b) the event or its effects cannot be circumvented with Commercially Reasonable Efforts, alternative sources, workaround plans, or other means.

-### 6.14 IP Rights
+### 7.14 IP Rights
 Means all: (a) patents, patent applications, patent disclosures and inventions (whether patentable or not), (b) trademarks, service marks, trade dress, trade names, logos, corporate names, Internet domain names, and registrations and applications for the registration for any of them, together with all goodwill associated with any of them, (c) copyrights and copyrightable works (including computer programs and mask works) and registrations and applications for registration, (d) trade secrets, know-how, and other confidential or proprietary information, (e) waivable or assignable rights of publicity, waivable or assignable moral rights, (f) unregistered and registered design rights and any applications for registration and (g) database rights and all other forms of intellectual property, such as data.

-### 6.15 Law(s)
+### 7.15 Law(s)
 Means any statute, regulation, ordinance, rule, order, decree, or governmental requirement enacted, promulgated, or imposed by any governmental authority at any level (e.g., municipal, county, province, state or national).

-### 6.16 Malware
+### 7.16 Malware
 Means program code or programming instruction(s) or set(s) of instructions intentionally designed to disrupt, harm, interfere with or otherwise adversely affect computer programs, data files or operations, or other code typically described as a virus, Trojan horse, worm, back door or other type of harmful code.

-### 6.17 Object Code
+### 7.17 Object Code
 Code in machine readable form generated by compilation of the Source Code and contained in a medium that permits it to be loaded into and operated on the specified equipment.

-### 6.18 Open Source Software
+### 7.18 Open Source Software
 Denoting software for which the original source code is made freely available and may be redistributed and modified.

-### 6.19 Personnel
+### 7.19 Personnel
 Means any employee, agents, consultants, or contractors of *Provider* or *Customer* or *Customer's Affiliates*, respectively.

-### 6.20 Source Code
+### 7.20 Source Code
 Means Code in programming languages, including all comments and procedural code and all related development documents (e.g., flow charts, schematics, statements of principles of operations, end-user manuals, architecture standards, and any other specifications that are used to create or that comprise the Code).

-### 6.21 Specifications
+### 7.21 Specifications
 Means the specifications for the Software and, to the extent consistent with and not limiting of the foregoing, the Documentation